theunionsquare/mangojs/handbook/database/overview.context.md

 - Always add uuid as primary key for security and distributed systems
 - Add @Index when needed for frequently queried fields
-- Entity naming conventions: Use singular words (User, not Users)
+- Entity naming conventions: Use singular words (User, not Users), snake case for databse columns(fist_name, not firstName), canel case for entity name (fistName, not first_name)
 - Create TypeORM migration once all entities have been created
 - Avoid business logic in entities - keep them as pure data models